Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 ### Azure Data Lake Storage Gen2 Prep Docs

-Once a Data Lake Storage Gen2 storage account has been setup with sample data and access control lists, the [prepdocs-adlsgen2.ps1](./scripts/adlsgen2setup.ps1) can be used to automatically process PDFs in the storage account and store them with their [access control lists in the search index](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).
+Once a Data Lake Storage Gen2 storage account has been setup with sample data and access control lists, the [prepdocs.ps1](./scripts/prepdocs.ps1) can be used to automatically process PDFs in the storage account and store them with their [access control lists in the search index](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-access-control).

-To run this script, first set the following environment variables:
+To run this script with a Data Lake Storage Gen2 account, first set the following environment variables:

 1. `AZURE_ADLS_GEN2_STORAGE_ACCOUNT`: Name of existing [Data Lake Storage Gen2 storage account](https://learn.microsoft.com/azure/storage/blobs/data-lake-storage-introduction).
 1. (Optional) `AZURE_ADLS_GEN2_FILESYSTEM`: Name of existing Data Lake Storage Gen2 filesystem / container in the storage account.
 If empty, `gptkbcontainer` is used.
 1. (Optional) `AZURE_ADLS_GEN2_FILESYSTEM_PATH`: Specific path in the Data Lake Storage Gen2 filesystem / container to process.
 Only PDFs contained in this path will be processed.

-Once the environment variables are set, run the script using the following command: `./scripts/prepdocs-adlsgen2.ps1`.
+Once the environment variables are set, run the script using the following command: `./scripts/prepdocs.ps1` or `./scripts/prepdocs.sh`.

 ### Manually managing Document Level Access Control